 It rehashed the arguments that had been put forward in earlier Navy Minutes.
 This went to the War Cabinet and was not approved when it met in July 1945.
 The RNZAF also tried to get the services of Sutton as their official war artist but it was also declined.

-The War Cabinet had in November 1943 decided if the navy or air force wanted their won war artist then they would have to seek approval from the Minister of Defence.
+The War Cabinet had in November 1943, decided if the navy or air force wanted their own war artist then they would have to seek approval from the Minister of Defence.

-It seems therefore that both services did not seriously look at appointing someone to the position until 1945 by which then it was too late as the war was drawing to a close.
+It seems that both services did not seriously look at appointing someone to the position until 1945, by which time it was too late as the war was drawing to a close.
 No further action was taken.

 It does not appear that the RNZN appointed an official artist and that Colin Wynn, became the RNZN artist by default.
 In 1982 a RNZN Captain saw a painting of his, a fishing boat, in an exhibition in Wellington and invited him to become the official artist of the RNZN.

 This appointment ‘came out of the blue’ and at first he thought the whole idea a joke because some of his friends “owed him one”.
 There is no record in the RNZN archives of any formal documentation appointing him as the official artist.